wstfu711/leetcode-daily/README.md

 - 2024 9/1 2022.
 Convert 1D Array Into 2D Array
 - 2024 9/1 1482.
 Minimum Number of Days to Make m Bouquets
 - 2024 9/2 1894.
 Find the Student that Will Replace the Chalk
+- 2024 9/3 1945.
+Sum of Digits of String After Convert